Skip to main content

 .\rabbitmqctl delete_user guest

-Setup RabbitMQ CNAME Record:
+Setup RabbitMQ DNS Record:

 Ensure Network Connectivity for RabbitMQ

-Use the following Powershell command on the Web Server to test the network connectivity between the Web Server and Provisioning Server for RabbitMQ:
+Use the following PowerShell command on the Web Server to test the network connectivity between the Web Server and Provisioning Server for RabbitMQ:

 tnc -ComputerName atriamessaging -Port 5672